Black feminism: Hip-hop culture

-A particularly imminent medium of oppression for Black women in the 1980s and '90s was hip-hop music.
+A medium of oppression for Black women in the 1980s and '90s was hip-hop music.
 The New York hip-hop scene was mainly dominated my men and most producers were focused on rap superstars such as Notorious B.I.G. and Sean "Diddy" Combs.
 A number of female emcees can be credited for having expanded Black womanhood in music during this time; notable artists in the '80s such as MC Lyte, Queen Latifah, and Salt-N-Pepa carved out space for later black female artists.
 Throughout the '80s and '90s, black female rappers were classified into four categories, often seamlessly traveling between or blending a number of labels together.
 The categories included the wise "Queen Mother," an intelligent, Afro-centric, and activist-driven image, the beautiful and outspoken "Fly Girl," characterized by fashionable clothes and a self-sufficient attitude, the rebellious "Sista with Attitude," an intensely assertive image that threatened patriarchal stereotypes, and the revolutionary "Lesbian," which openly defied heteronormative ideals.
 While the first three groups emerged throughout the '80s, the "Lesbian" category was not recognized until the '90s, popularized by the release of Queen Pen's track, "Girlfriend;" until then, gay and lesbian hip-hop artists were alleged.
 Black female emcees used these categories, and various combinations of their respective images, to address issues that affected Black women and girls and push the boundaries of a historically misogynistic and homophobic industry.

 In the 1990s, Lil' Kim who was signed to Biggie Smalls' Junior M.A.F.I.A.
 Imprint, expressed her message.
 She achieved an image of fierce independence and comfort with her body.
 She defied the presumption in hip-hop that women are there to humble the presence of men.
+Within the culture of hip hop, Lil’ Kim challenges the stereotype of Black women’s invincibility given she “was never one to shy away from expressing her insecurities and struggles”.
 Lil' Kim's outspokenness and unprecedented lyrics were rejected by many people who believed in the traditional sound of hip-hop.
 Lil' Kim stood behind her words and never apologized for who she is.
 Faith Evans is another female emcee who broke barriers in the hip-hop world.
 At just 21 years old, she was the first female artist signed to Bad Boy Records.
 Faith Evans spent more than 20 years in the music business fighting gender discrimination and harassment in an industry where men were the dominant content creators and producers.